jeffsu/upbeat/README.md

   * get: hash of key/value parise to use as the query string
   * timeout: defaults to 10000
   * interval: defaults to 10000
-  * matches: regular expression to test against the returned http payload
+  * matches: (array or string) regular expression to test against the returned http payload.
-  * lambda: a function that should return a boolean (if its matches is not enough)
+  * lambda: (array or string) a function that should return a boolean (if its matches is not enough)

 Example: